Removes sunscreen and light makeup while keeping skin soft and hydrated so your complexion looks clearer without irritation.

 - Easy to pair with brightening serums and moisturizers

-- May require a separate step for heavy makeup or water resistant sunscreen
+- May need a separate first cleanse for heavy makeup or water-resistant sunscreen

-- Not “spa-like” if you prefer a fragranced experience
+- Not ideal if you prefer a fragranced or more luxurious cleansing experience

 Neutrogena Hydro Boost Hydrating Cleansing Gel, Fragrance-Free

-- Nice option for combo skin that still needs hydration
+- A good fit for combination skin that still needs hydration

-- Can feel a bit cleansing if your barrier is already irritated
+- Can feel a bit too cleansing if your barrier is already irritated

 CeraVe Renewing SA Cleanser

-- Helps smooth rough texture for a more reflective “glow”
+- Helps smooth rough texture for a brighter-looking surface

-- Good for congestion-prone areas without harsh scrubby grit
+- Useful for congestion-prone areas without scrub particles

-- Easy way to add mild exfoliation to a simple routine
+- An easy way to add mild exfoliation to a simple routine

-- Can be drying if used too often on dry skin
+- Can be drying if used too often, especially on dry skin

-- Not ideal right after over-exfoliating or a peel
+- Not a good choice right after over-exfoliating or using a peel

 Buying Guide